karel-burda/native-window-host/README.md

 ## Java
 Java implementation uses the JNA and `Canvas` component from the AWT. `Canvas` is used because it's a heavy-weight component (it has its own handle, e.g. `HWND` on Windows) and thus has ability to become a parent of native system window.

 The basic idea is that when this inherited `Canvas` component become parent window (`SetParent(...)` call in Windows), all system messages that are sent to the `Canvas` are also sent to the child (the native window).
-Because of this parent-child relationship, the GUI-related things like moving, resizing, work (more or less) out of the box
+Because of this parent-child relationship, the GUI-related things like moving, resizing, work (more or less) out of the box.

 ## C\#
-The concept is using the `HwndHost` component from WPF that effectively works out-of-the-box.
+The concept is using the `HwndHost` component from WPF that effectively works well without much code needed.

 The only catch is to use set the correct window style to the native window (`WS_CHILD`).